Shepherd Program

 Students weave poverty-related courses across disciplines (economics, education, law, philosophy, politics, sociology, and more) with hands-on service and internship experiences to supplement their major areas of study.
 Those pursuing a minor in poverty studies undertake capstone research projects that connect their concerns about poverty and inequality with their future civic and professional lives.

-For over 20 years, The Shepherd Program has supported student leadership and service opportunities in the local Rockbridge area and beyond.
-Understanding the causes, consequences, and most promising remedies of poverty requires direct collaboration with community partners.
+For over 25 years, The Shepherd Program has supported student leadership and service opportunities in the local Rockbridge area and beyond.
+Understanding the causes and consequences of poverty requires direct collaboration with community partners.

 Shepherd in the News